ropg/SVESADS/README.md

 And then there's the situations where people may be searching for a single group or invidual, lost in what may be a very large area.
 As seen above, people have survived because of makeshift signals, seen from low-flying aircraft or helicopters.
 Such signals can be seen from a few kilometers distance and are certainly a large step up from having to search the area on the surface.
 But when the search area is very large, even the ability to search from the low-flying aircraft still

 While the rescue efforts during the aftermath of hurricane Dorian were in progress, I was browsing the web and at some point looking at satellite images of the impacted area.
-It struck me that when disaster strikes, we now apparently have color images at 70 cm resolution, taken multiple times a day.
+It struck me that when disaster strikes, we now apparently have color images at 70 cm or even 50 cm resolution, taken multiple times a day.
 And then it hit me: wouldn't it be amazing if survivors below could somehow signal via these images that they needed help?
 With regular images like we seem to have now, we would have a way to find isolated people that need help in an area the size of a whole country.

 &nbsp;